-Close your eyes and try to imagine your best mountain trail ever.
-Got the image in your mind?
-Now, describe it.
-Does it feature a pleasant mountain trail that’s not too challenging?
-Does it include spectacular mountain views and acres and acres of wildflowers?
+Close your eyes and try to imagine your best trail destination ever.
+Does it include spectacular mountain views and acres of wildflowers?
+Does it feature a fun trail that’s not too challenging?
 Do the views make you want to start singing, “The Hills are Alive”?
 Well then, you’ve just imagined the Paradise Park Trail on Mt.
 Hood.

-The most horse-friendly route follows the Paradise Park Trail.
+The best way to reach Paradise Park is via the Paradise Park Trail.
 At 12 miles round trip, the route is too long for it to be appealing to most hikers, but it’s just right for horses.
 The trail runs along the spine of a ridge above the Zigzag River.
 You’ll slowly but steadily gain 3,000 feet of elevation in about 6 miles – very manageable for horses that are in moderate shape.
 This route has a few steep side slopes, but they are covered with trees so they don’t feel too intimidating.
 In late July/early August you’ll find only one small stream where you can water your horse, about 4.5 miles from the trailhead.

 Horses aren’t allowed in fragile Paradise Park, so you’ll need to tie them at the hitching rail you’ll find at the junction of the Paradise Park Trail and the PCT and then continue up into the park on foot.

-The Paradise Park Trail is covered in the Riley Horse Camp chapter of Riding Northwest Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2013)
+The Paradise Park Trail is covered in the Riley Horse Camp chapter of Riding Northwest Oregon Horse Trails by Kim McCarrel, available at www.NWHorseTrails.com.